 Orthopedic treatment may involve non-surgical interventions like physical therapy, medications, and assistive devices.
 However, when necessary, orthopedic surgeons can also perform surgical procedures, including joint replacements, arthroscopy (minimally invasive joint surgery), spinal surgeries, fracture repairs, and corrective surgeries for deformities.
 The goal of orthopedics is to relieve pain, restore function, and improve the overall quality of life for patients with musculoskeletal conditions.

 Increase Revenue with Our Orthopedic Surgery Billing Services!

-Orthopedic billing is complicated and covers a wide scope of services and procedures when compared to most medical specialties.
+Orthopedic medical billing is complicated and covers a wide scope of services and procedures when compared to most medical specialties.
+Efficient billing practices are crucial to ensure accurate and timely payment for services rendered by orthopedic surgeons.
 Payer-specific rules and guidelines, combined with complex billing codes, often leave many practices underqualified and underpaid.